mfp/extprot/doc/benchmark.md

 ### Deserialization speed

-200000 random messages (where all the lists, arrays and strings have a random length ranging from 0 to 9) are generating, totalling 16425500 bytes.
+200000 random messages (where all the lists, arrays and strings have a random length ranging from 0 to 9) are generated, totalling 16425500 bytes.
-The OCaml implementation of the extprot runtime deserializes them in 0.14s with an AMD Athlon(tm) 64 X2 6000+ processor, i.e., 780 ns per 81-byte message
+The OCaml implementation of extprot deserializes them in 0.14s with an AMD Athlon(tm) 64 X2 6000+ processor, i.e., 780 ns per 81-byte message on average.
-on average.

 ### Comparison to XML